nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/shopping-carts-and-wishlists.md

 * **Show product images on wishlist** to display product images in customers' wishlists.
 * **Allow customers to email their wishlist** to friends.
 When this field is enabled, the following field will be displayed:
   * **Allow guests to email their wishlist** to friends.
+* **Allow multiple wishlists** specifies whether customers can use multiple wishlists.
+  * **Maximum number of custom wishlists** indicates the number of custom wishlists a customer can use.
 * **Allow 'out of stock' items to be added to the wishlist**.
 * Select the **Move items from wishlist to cart** checkbox to move products from wishlist to the cart when clicking the "Add to cart" button.
 Otherwise, they are copied.
 * **Display wishlist after adding a product** to display the wishlist page immediately after a product is added to the wishlist.
 When this checkbox is clear, the customer will remain on the page, where the product was added to the wishlist.